jbawgs/jbawgs.github.io/_posts/2017-9-14-salesforce-rich-text.md

 A big improvement.

 I'll conclude with a JS snippet that can be dropped into any Visualforce page that has a rich text input field.
 Just wrap it in &lt;script&gt; tags and paste it in.
-It isn't super graceful, but to get the SF plugins to work correctly I needed to pull a few config variables out of the default configuration, i.e. the 'filebrowserImageUploadUrl' value, since the image upload plugin needs a security token I couldn't find access to anywhere else.
+It isn't super graceful, but to get the SF plugins to work correctly I needed to pull a few config variables out of the default configuration, i.e. the `filebrowserImageUploadUrl` value, since the image upload plugin needs a security token I couldn't find access to anywhere else.
 This script checks every 50 milliseconds if the editor has been loaded, and when it has, steals the info it needs, kills the old one, and launches the shiny new one. its pretty seamless.
 So here's the sauce:
 {%highlight js%}
 //values we need from the old editor var instanceName;